The Complete History

 The Complete History (الكامل في التاريخ, al-Kāmil fit-Tārīkh), is a classic Islamic history book written by Ali ibn al-Athir.
 Composed in ca. 1231AD/628AH, it is one of the most important Islamic historical works.
-Ibn al-Athir was a contemporary and member of the retinue of Saladin, the Kurdish general who captured Jerusalem from the Crusaders and massively reduced European holdings in the Levant, leaving the Principality of Antioch and County of Tripoli much reduced and only a few cities on the coast to the Kingdom of Jerusalem.
+Ibn al-Athir was a contemporary and member of the retinue of Saladin, the Sultan of Egypt who captured Jerusalem from the Crusaders and massively reduced European holdings in the Levant, leaving the Principality of Antioch and County of Tripoli much reduced and only a few cities on the coast to the Kingdom of Jerusalem.

 Format of The Complete History

 The Complete History is organised into several volumes, years, and subsections.
 Each volume is divided in chronological order into years.
 For instance, the year 491 AH starts "then the year one and ninety and four hundred began."
 Each year has several sections committed to major events, which are not necessarily in chronological order.
 These subsections may include the deaths, births, and dynastic succession of major states like the Seljuk Empire.
 Subsections also include major political events, the appearance of groups such as the Franks or the Tatars (Mongols), and major battles like the Siege of Jerusalem of 1099.